AtariRelic/InvaderNim/README.md

 # NimSpaceInvaders
-## A space invaders like game created as a Nim learning guide
+## A space invaders like game created as a Nim learning tool.